EML answers Sydney market query on Irish regulatory issues

 PFS Card Services received a call at 10pm on Thursday, May 13th, Australian time (1pm Irish time) and followed up with a letter a little over an hour later highlighting its concerns, EML said.

 “EML obtained urgent legal advice from its Irish lawyers following the receipt of the information.
-This occurred on Friday morning Irish Time (which was Friday evening Australian time, after trading on the ASX closed) and again on Saturday, 15 May 2021,” it said.
+This occurred on Friday morning Irish Time [Friday evening Australian time, after trading on the ASX closed] and again on Saturday, May 15th, 2021,” it said.

 The announcement came two days later.
 EML has promised to submit a response to the Central Bank by close of business on Wednesday, though analysts estimate it will take some time for the regulator to consider this.